hcc11/FI_SpatialNet/readme.txt

 CollectTuning.m  computes tuning curves for each network.
 Need to run Sim_Ori_gabor_L1.m or Sim_Ori_gabor_L1_Pts.m first and set the range of orientations to be 'testp.theta0=0.02:.02:1; '.

+cov_tuning.m  computes correlation as a function of preferred orientations of the pair of neurons (Fig 1D)

 RF2D3layer.m is the main simulation function.
 It contains default parameter values and uses the mex file EIF1DRFfastslowSyn.c for integration.

 demo.m is a demonstration code for two-layer network simulations.